-Homeless Situation Emergency shelter, including motel/hotel paid for with a voucher or host home for youth Place not meant for habitation (cars, parks, aba andoned or condemned buildings, camps, streets) 🗖 Safe Haven Do you recall the approximate date you started stayi ng here? () Institutional Situation Hospital or non-psychiatric medical facility Foster Care home/residential program Jail/prison/Juvenile detention facility Long-term care facility or nursinghome Psychiatric hospital bed/facility Substance abuse treatment facility or detox Temporary or Permanent Housing Situation Other Residential project, re-entry housing or recovery housing (not homeless specific) Motel/hotel paid by self, friend or family men nber (no voucher) Transitional Housing for homeless persons (in cluding youth) Staying or living in a friend's room, apartment or house Staying or living in a family member's room, a partment or house Renting a house /apartment If renting, Do you live in subsidized housing or have your own voucher right now?
+Homeless Situation Emergency shelter, including motel/hotel paid for with a voucher or host home for youth Place not meant for habitation (cars, parks, aba Place not meant for habitation (cars, parks, abandoned or condemned buildings, camps, streets) 🗖 Safe Haven Do you recall the approximate date you started stayi ng here?
+1 Institutional Situation Hospital or non-psychiatric medical facility Foster Care home/residential program Jail/prison/Juvenile detention facility Long-term care facility or nursinghome Psychiatric hospital bed/facility Substance abuse treatment facility or detox Temporary or Permanent Housing Situation Other Residential project, re-entry housing or recovery housing (not homeless specific) Motel/hotel paid by self, friend or family men nber (no voucher) Transitional Housing for homeless persons (in cluding youth) Staying or living in a friend's room, apartment Staying or living in a friend's room, apartment or house Staying or living in a family member's room, a □ Staying or living in a family member's room, apartment or house Renting a house /apartment If renting, Do you live in subsidized housing or have your own voucher right now?
 (RRH: VRS, CoC RRH, HOP RRH; VASH; Grant t & Per Diem (GPD) Transition in Place (TIP); ousing Unit; Other Permanent Housing for Homeless Persons (Shelter + Care), Other Subsidy) □ Yes: In a home owned by the individual/family STOP - Make referral to homeownership center Diversion Questions for those who did not stay in Emergenc Are you able to stay < insert name of location If no or maybe, Is there anything that could be e done so that you can stay there again?
 Do you have friends or family in the area that vou can stay with safely tonight?
 D Yes D No

-Screen for Imminent or At-Risk of Homelessness $\succ$ Have you been threatened with being kicked out of your current place? $\Box$ Yes $\Box$ No $\succ$ Have you been served a legal eviction notice (from the court) that says you must leave? □ Yes □ No DATE (if known): Have you received a notice (from your landlord) that your right to stay or occupy your current housing will be terminated? □ Yes □ No DATE (if known): $\triangleright$ Are you staying with family or friends because you are unable to afford your own place?
-Dres DNo Is your current living situation overcrowded?
-Meaning, there too many people in your current location (>1.5 pp/room)? $\Box$ Yes $\Box$ No $\triangleright$ Have you moved 2 or more times in the past 60 days? $\Box$ Yes $\Box$ No $\triangleright$ Has the housing that you are currently living in been condemned by a health officer? $\Box$ Yes $\Box$ No
+Screen for Imminent or At-Risk of Homelessness \succ Have you been threatened with being kicked out of your current place? \Box Yes \Box No \succ Have you been served a legal eviction notice (from the court) that says you must leave? □ Yes □ No DATE (if known): Have you received a notice (from your landlord) that your right to stay or occupy your current housing will be terminated? □ Yes □ No DATE (if known): \triangleright Are you staying with family or friends because you are unable to afford your own place?
+Is your current living situation overcrowded?
+Meaning, there too many people in your current location (>1.5 pp/room)? \triangleright Have you moved 2 or more times in the past 60 days? \Box Yes \Box No \triangleright Has the housing that you are currently living in been condemned by a health officer? \Box Yes \Box No